Bounced landing: Bounced landing mitigation procedures

 In general, once touched down the bounced landing mitigation procedures are ineffective, especially for inexperienced pilots.
-Therefore, if some factors in control of pilot are favouring bounced landing, it is recommended to perform Go-around or Touch-and-go landing whenever possible, before development of usually fatal runaway bouncing occurs.
-Then try to remove the hazardous factors, and land again.
+If the pilot is in control of some factors that tend to lead to a bounced landing, a go-around or touch-and-go landing can be better than attempting to land normally.

-If the initial bouncing have occurred, but aircraft horizontal speed is insufficient for Touch-and-go landing, the following emergency procedure should be followed:
+If an initial bounce has occurred but airspeed is insufficient for touch-and-go landing, the following emergency procedure should be followed: